sdbuchanan/HtB-Writeups-Retired/networked/networked.md

 */3 * * * * php /home/guly/check_attack.php
 ```

-So that means every 3 minutes, check_attack.php should run.
-When we check out check_attack we see
+So that means every 3 minutes **check_attack.php** should run, and look at the script itself:

 ```php
 <?php